 Over the past four years there has been a large outbreak of mumps in young adults across the UK.

 At this present time, mumps is mainly affecting older teenagers and young adults in their early twenties, and is mostly found in those further or higher education establishments.
 Some in this age group may only have received one dose of MMR.

-The number of cases has increased more steeply in recent years because many of the young adults in this cohort (born between 1980 and 1992) are now at university or in further education colleges where the disease tends to spread rapidly from person-to-person because of greater social mixing in further educational establishments.
+The number of cases has increased more steeply in recent years because many of the young adults in this cohort (born between 1980 and 1992) are now at university or in further education colleges where the disease tends to spread rapidly from person to person because of greater social mixing in further educational establishments.

 Students of any age who have no history of MMR vaccination should now seek the protection it affords.

-Any young person who has not had two doses of MMR vaccine is at risk of contracting, measles, mumps or rubella.
+Any young person who has not had two doses of MMR vaccine is at risk of contracting measles, mumps or rubella.

 What is mumps?

-Mumps is a highly infectious serious illness caused by a virus.
+Mumps is a serious, highly infectious illness caused by a virus.
 It usually starts with fever and headache for a day or two.
 In most cases this is followed by swelling and soreness of the glands between the ear and the jaw.